Law

 Jamaican Government to take tough stance against lewd and violent music

-KINGSTON, Jamaica – The Jamaican government will be taking a tough stance on lewd and violent music, and will put in place the resources needed to effect and enforce the necessary changes, Prime Minister Bruce Golding, has said.
+KINGSTON, Jamaica – The Jamaican government will be taking a tough stance on lewd and violent music.
+Best of all, we will put in place the resources needed to effect and enforce the necessary changes, Prime Minister Bruce Golding, has said.

 “We are going to find a way to deal with the nastiness that is out there.
 And if it is some law that needs to be changed, let us prepare the legislation and go to Parliament and change it.
 If it is some resources that we have to find then, as tough as things are, make us find it, because we cannot afford to allow this assault not only on our music, but on our psyche and our identity as a people, to continue,” Mr. Golding stated.

-The Prime Minister was speaking Sunday night (February 8)) at the Reggae Month reception, at Jamaica House, for music industry players, including artistes, producers, songwriters, music promoters and sound system operators.
+The Prime Minister spoke on Sunday night, February 8, at the Reggae Month reception.
+The event took place at Jamaica House.
+It was for people in the music industry, including artists, producers, songwriters, music promoters, and sound system operators.

 “I want a sit down this week, let us put together a programme, let us put together an enforcement mechanism, let us deal with it, because our music is too valuable, it is too important to us for it to be compromised in this way,” he added.